youegraillot/backmarket-watcher/README.md

 1. Install the Heroku CLI and login.
 2. From your terminal, run `heroku config:set BACKMARKET_CONFIG=content`, replacing content with the content of your config.json file.

+## Acknowlegment

+This project is a fork of [node-toogoodtogo-watcher](https://github.com/marklagendijk/node-toogoodtogo-watcher)